barafael/barafael.github.io/_posts/2017-11-05-Remote-Control-Vehicle-Balance-controller.md

 a measured value is minimized, effectively driving our system to where we want it to be.
-Note that anything measurable and 'steerable' (that is at least somewhat linear) can be fed into a PID controller, like temperature, position, atlitude, force...
-Using an IMU (Intertial Measurement Unit) to give us our measurement, we can generate an output signal that depends on the attitude and angular velocity of our system.
+Note that anything measurable and 'steerable' (that is at least somewhat linear) can be fed into a PID controller, like temperature, position, altitude, force...
+Using an IMU (Inertial Measurement Unit) to give us our measurement, we can generate an output signal that depends on the attitude and angular velocity of our system.